mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 Then work through several possibilities:

-* If several block titles in succession represent a list, change to an unordered list or description list.
+* **If the specific block title is `.Procedure` and the module's content type is NOT `procedure`**, always complete the following action: analyze the entire module and suggest either converting the module to a procedure or splitting the procedure part into another module. **In this specific case do not proceed to other rules.**
-* If the block title is one of the supported block titles for procedures, but the module is not a procedure, analyze the entire module and suggest either converting the module to a procedure or splitting the procedure part into another module.
+* If the module's content type is not `procedure` and the block title is one of block titles supported for procedure elements according to the [template for procedures](TEMPLATE_PROCEDURE_doing-one-procedure.adoc), analyze the entire module to see if the module or a part of it is a procedure.
+If it is, suggest either converting the module to a procedure or splitting the procedure part into another module.
+* If several block titles in succession represent a list, change to an unordered list or description list. **However, if `.Procedure` is one of the block titles in the sequence, do not apply this fix to the `.Procedure` block title.
+Use the specific rule for the `.Procedure` block title.** You can still apply the list fix to other block titles.
 * If the module is not a procedure and the block title is where a subheading should logically be: if this would be a second level subheading (`==`), suggest converting the block title to a subheading.
 Otherwise, suggest splitting the module.
 * If the module is a procedure and the block title is where a subheading should logically be: suggest splitting the module.
 * If the block title is used as the heading to a block, typically a code block, reword the heading to add it into the normal text preceding the block, preserving the flow of text and of any AsciiDoc framing.
 In particular, if the text adds a paragraph and the block is in a list, you must use the `+` sign on its own line to join the block to the list.